 - Ms. Fanservice: Her looks endear her to a male audience and her male colleagues, motivating them to rescue her.
 Often, the assistant is a Love Interest for one of the leads.

 This trope makes heavy use of Men Act, Women Are and Mother Nature, Father Science.
-As Society Marches On with regards to women in science and the Science Hero archetype has declined, this is a Discredited Trope.
+As society changes with regards to women in science and the Science Hero archetype has declined, this is a Discredited Trope.
 This trope was common in the Pulp genres such as Weird Science, Jungle Opera, and the Two Fisted Tale and their derivatives.

 A sister trope to Mad Scientist's Beautiful Daughter, which dials up the contrast between the beautiful woman and her weird scientist father, as opposed to pairing them romantically.
 Contrast The Igor, the unattractive (usually) male assistant to a Mad Scientist.